PASTAplus/PEP/peps/pep-9.md

 ### Use Cases and REST API Method Definitions

+**Note:** All API methods require the client to provide a valid authentication token (JWT) with each request.
+Methods that create a resource use the token subject as the principal owner of that resource.
+Applications that operate on a user's behalf (e.g., PASTA or ezEML) must submit the user's token on the user's behalf when interacting with IAM API methods.

 **1. Add EML**

-Goal: To parse a valid EML document and add its ACRs to the ACR registry for the resources identified in the EML document.
+Goal: To parse a valid EML document, create a corresponding data package resource tree, and add its ACRs to the ACR registry for the resources identified in the EML document.
+The authentication token subject defines the owner of all associated resources.

 Use case: